 • CSEdResearch created an Extended CAPE Codebook: The codebook considers subcomponents of each CAPE component, categories of subcomponents and subcategories.
 This codebook has been used in several projects, including to conduct a gap analysis of existing literature.

-• Note from the new CDE CS Coordinator, Katherine Goyette: Your voice matters!
+• Note from the California Department of Education's Computer Science Coordinator, Katherine Goyette: Your voice matters!
 In seeking to better support computer science education in California, I’d love to hear your perspective.
-Feel free to complete this optional survey and/or sign up for a “Chat with Kat”.
+Feel free to complete this optional survey and/or sign up for a “Chat with Kat.

 For Teachers and/or Administrators